umd-coding-workshop/workshops/ideas.md

 ## Exercises

 - make some files, move them around, delete them
-- how to get information (who/where you are, files and their attributes, env variables,
+- how to get information (who/where you are, files and their attributes, env variables, command help)
 - globbing
 - permissions
 - pipes
+- IO redirection
+- scripts
+- variables
+- loops (for/while)
+- command substitution

 ## Further Reading